 Furthermore, you should continue to practise proper oral hygiene habits such as brushing at least twice a day, flossing daily and scheduling dental visits twice a year.

 Considering these tips can extend the life of your dental bonded teeth from three to 10 years.
 Be sure to visit your cosmetic dentist when it’s time to replace or restore them.

 Are you interested in receiving cosmetic bonding or exploring other solutions to improve your smile?
-The experienced team at Peak Dental Arts will help you select the procedure that is right for you.
-Call us at 604-770-2222 (Lonsdale) or 604-980-9999 (Marine) or schedule an appointment online today.
+The experienced team at Peak Dental Arts based in North Vancouver will help you select the procedure that is right for you.
+Call us at 604-770-2222 (Lonsdale dental clinic) or at 604-980-9999 (Marine dental clinic) or schedule an appointment online today.